TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/rate-limiting.md

 1. Ensure that `allowance` and `rate` are set to the same value: this should be number of requests to be allowed in a time period, so if you wanted 100 requests every second, set this value to 100.

 2. Ensure that `per` is set to the time limit.
 Again, as in the above example, if you wanted 100 requests per second, set this value to 1.
-If you wanted 100 per 5 seconds, set this value to 5.
+If you wanted 100 requests per 5 seconds, set this value to 5.

 ### Can I disable the rate limiter?